-Steven Heighton's most recent books are The Dead Are More Visible (stories: May 2012), Workbook: memos & dispatches on writing (October 2011), the novel Every Lost Country (May 2010) and the poetry collection Patient Frame (April 2010).
-He is also the author of the novel Afterlands, which appeared in six countries, was a New York Times Book Review Editors' Choice, and was a “best of year” selection in ten publications in Canada, the USA, and the UK.
-The book has recently been optioned for film.
-He has also published The Shadow Boxer—a Canadian bestseller and a Publishersí Weekly Book of the Year for 2002—which appeared in five countries.
-His other fiction books are the story collections Flight Paths of the Emperor and On earth as it is, while his poetry collections include The Ecstasy of Skeptics and The Address Book.
+Steven Heighton's most recent works are Selected Poems 1983-2020; an album of original songs, The Devil's Share; and Reaching Mithymna: Among the Volunteers & Refugees On Lesvos, which was a finalist for the Writers' Trust Hilary Weston Prize.
+He is also the author of The Waking Comes Late, which received the 2016 Governor General's Award for Poetry, and the novel Afterlands, which appeared in six countries, was a New York Times Book Review Editors' Choice, and was a “best of year” selection in ten publications in Canada, the USA, and the UK.
+The novel has been optioned for film by Pall Grimsson and is in pre-production.
+He has also published The Shadow Boxer—a Canadian bestseller and a Publishers' Weekly Book of the Year for 2002—which appeared in five countries.
+His other fiction books include The Nightingale Won't Let You Sleep and The Dead Are More Visible, while his poetry collections include The Ecstasy of Skeptics and The Address Book.

-His fiction and poetry have been translated into ten languages, have appeared in London Review of Books, Zoetrope: All-Story, Tin House, Poetry, Brick, The Independent, TLR, London Magazine, Malahat Review, Agni, The Walrus, Poetry London and Revue Europe, have been internationally anthologised (Best English Stories, Best of Best English Stories, Best American Poetry (2012), The Minerva Book of Stories and others) and have been nominated for the Governor Generalís Award, the Trillium Award, a Pushcart Prize, the Journey Prize, and Britainís W.H.
+His fiction and poetry have been translated into ten languages, have appeared in Granta, London Review of Books, Zoetrope: All-Story, Tin House, Poetry, Brick, Threepenny Review (forthcoming), The Independent, TLR, London Magazine, New England Review, Malahat Review, Agni, The Walrus, Poetry London and Revue Europe, have been internationally anthologised (Best English Stories, Best of Best English Stories, Best American Poetry, The Minerva Book of Stories, Best American Mystery Stories and others) and have been nominated for the Writers' Trust Hilary Weston Prize, the Governor General's Award, the Trillium Award, a Pushcart Prize, the Moth Prize, and Britain's W.H.
 Smith Award.
-Heighton has received the Gerald Lampert Award, the 2010 K.M.
+Heighton has received the Governor General's Award for poetry, the Gerald Lampert Award, the 2010 K.M.
 Hunter Award (literature), the 2011 P.K.
 Page Founders' Award, The Petra Kenney Prize, the Air Canada Award, and four gold National Magazine Awards.
-He has been the writer-in-residence at Concordia University; at Massey College, U of T; at McArthur College, Queen's University; at the University of Ottawa; at CMR/RMC; and is the 2013 Mordecai Richler Writer in Residence at McGill University.
-He has taught at the Summer Literary Seminars in St. Petersburg, Russia, and in the writing program at the Banff School of Fine Arts.
-Heighton is also a fiction reviewer for the New York Times Book Review.
+He has been the writer-in-residence at McGill University; Concordia University; Massey College, U of T; Queen's University; the University of Ottawa; UPEI; Athabasca University; and CMR/RMC.
+He has taught at the Summer Literary Seminars in St. Petersburg, Russia (2007), and in Tbilisi, Rep. of Georgia (2019); at the Sage Hill Writing Experience; and in the writing program at the Banff School of Fine Arts.
+Heighton has also been a fiction reviewer for the New York Times Book Review.

-Please click here to view a 'printer-friendly' complete C.V.
+Please click here to view a complete C.V. in PDF format